pacalabre/powstash/readme.md

 To Do:
 git ignore --done
 Write Models --done
 Add Mongo --done
-Create Databases (Users, saved resorts)    --done Create and attach Sign Up button to database --done Create and attach Log In page
+Create Databases (Users, saved resorts) --done
+Create and attach Sign Up button to database --done Create and attach Log In page -done
 Create and Style sign up page -- done

+Add in new API's:
+  - yelp
+  - geolocation

-If signed in, you see menu, if not you see sign up / login Add ability to add resorts to My Resorts
+Add ability to add resorts to My Resorts
 Add ability to remove resorts from my resorts

-Add in new API
-Hash the new API (dont add to github)
+If signed in, you see menu, if not you see sign up / login

 Add to Heroku

 Stretch goals/add ons:
+Add in google maps API - distance

 flickr API
-Add in google maps API - distance yelp find closest resort trail map API
+find closest resort

 Add tags

 models :